-Early in the story a co-pilot says, “When you’re a lieutenant, you’re allowed to do anything you want, short of raping the commander’s wife.”
+Early in the story a co-pilot says that while you are a lieutenant, you’re allowed to do anything you want, short of raping the commander’s wife.
 The novel’s central character, a young navigator named Morris Archer, is accused of raping a colleague’s wife:

 Crowley’s experience convinced him that Morris was recounting facts.
 Unless Morris was schizophrenic, his details were too bizarre to be false.